-Note 2: Subsidiaries
+Note 2: Loan limit from subsidiaries:

-- (a) The total amount available for financing purposes shall not exceed 60% of the subsidiaries' net worth.
-The total amount for short-term financing to one entity shall not exceed one third of the subsidiaries' loanable amount or 40% of the transaction amount in recent year, whichever is lower. - (b) For the entities that have short-term financing needs but have no business transaction with the Company, the total amount available for financing purposes shall not exceed 40% of the subsidiaries' net worth. - (c) For short-term financing needs, the amount available for financing of each entity shall not exceed 1/3 of the Company's loanable amount. - (d) For those foreign subsidiaries in which the Company, directly or indirectly, owned 100% of their shares the amount available for financing shall not exceed the 60% of the Company's net worth.
+(a) The total amount available for financing purposes shall not exceed 60% of the subsidiaries' net worth.
+The total amount for short-term financing to one entity shall not exceed one third of the subsidiaries' loanable amount or 40% of the transaction amount in recent year, whichever is lower.

+- (b) The total amount to one entity which has business transactions with the Company shall not exceed one third of the Company's loanable amount or 60% of the net transaction amount (the amount of purchasing or selling, whichever is higher) in recent year, whichever is lower. - (c) For short-term financing needs, the amount available for financing of each entity shall not exceed one third of the Company's loanable amount. - (d) For those foreign subsidiaries in which the Company, directly or indirectly, owned 100% of their shares the amount available for financing shall not exceed the 60% of the Company's net worth.

-Note 3: Financing purpose
+Note 3: Financing purpose:

-- (a) 1 for entities the Company has business transactions with. - (b) 2 for entities that have short-term financing needs.
+(a) 1 for entities the Company has business transactions with.

+(b) 2 for entities that have short-term financing needs.